Residents at Kingland House celebrated St Patrick’s Day in style! Everyone geared up in Irish hats and was ready to … Read More

 The benefits of this are plentiful: allowing full time carers to rest; socialising with like-minded people and keeping the body and mind active; relieving oneself of the hassle of personal care and home-cooked meal preparation; a simple change of scene.
 With our welcoming staff on hand all day, individuals can feel safe and secure within our friendly care homes and enjoy a different environment to their own home.

 Our staff at Kingland House are extremely compassionate and we encourage them first and foremost to treat each resident as an individual and to consistently take into account their specific needs.
-We recruit each staff member carefully, ensuring that we take on only the highest quality of carers and nurses.
+We recruit each staff member carefully, ensuring that we take on only the highest quality of carers.

-Sam has been Head Chef at Kingland House for over 5 years.
+Sam has been Kitchen Manager at Kingland House for over 10 years.
 He was classically French trained and completed his apprenticeship in the south of England.
 Sam studied at Bournemouth and Poole college where he gained an NVQ Level 2 in Catering & Hospitality.
 He has worked in a number of high end restaurants and has catered for Stephen Fry, Paul Weller and the Chuckle Brothers.

 The staff at Kingland were always cheerful and willing to go the extra mile [for my father].
 They took great care of him and his health improved no end.
 We would have no hesitation in recommending the home!